How much does a website cost in 2021? The definitive guide

 1. Design

 Template customization is one of the most important parts of your website, as this is the first thing customers will see when landing on your page.
 It’s a company’s opportunity to display their brand and as such, you should have a large say over your preferred web design.
-You’re looking at $200 to $5,000 depending on who you’re hiring and what type of website you’re going for.
+You’re looking at $200 to $5,000 depending on who you’re hiring and what type of site you’re going for.

 2. Set Up Costs